thedynamiclinker/sudocode/lost+found/init/In the Beginning.md

 >
 > -The Dynamic Read-Writable Free Encyclopedic Repository of the Modern State of Human Knowledge

 0: The legend goes that he lost his mind from coming face to face with the absolute infinite.
 As if the subject itself somehow scrambled his mind.
-In reality, it's pretty clear his mental illness was at least partially related to him feeling like his work wasn't accepted by the community he loved.
+In reality, it's pretty clear his "mental illness" was at least partially related to him feeling like his work wasn't accepted by the community he loved.

 > Cantor suffered from chronic depression for the rest of his life, for which he was excused from teaching on several occasions and repeatedly confined to various sanatoria.
 The events of 1904 preceded a series of hospitalizations at intervals of two or three years.
 He did not abandon mathematics completely, however, lecturing on the paradoxes of set theory (Burali-Forti paradox, Cantor's paradox, and Russell's paradox) to a meeting of the Deutsche Mathematiker-Vereinigung in 1903, and attending the International Congress of Mathematicians at Heidelberg in 1904.
 >